Visu1307/Visu1307/README.md

 - 🌱 I’m currently learning Python, Android
 - 💞️ I’m looking to collaborate on any programming languages
 - 📫 To reach me mail at bhattvishwas7@gmail.com
+- 📂 Please be advised that all public repositories available on my profile have been meticulously crafted by myself.
+- ❌ I kindly request that they be utilized responsibly and not for the purpose of cheating or avoiding work.